 Capitals blow out Flyers 5-0 to win 9th consecutive game

-Washington Capitals goalie Philipp Grubauer , of Germany, stops the puck against Philadelphia Flyers right wing Wayne Simmonds during the second period of an NHL hockey game, Sunday, Jan.
+Capitals... .
+Washington Capitals left wing Andre Burakovsky , of Austria, gestures as he celebrates his goal during the second period of an NHL hockey game against the Philadelphia Flyers, Sunday, Jan.
 15, 2017, in Washington.
-Capitals defenseman Karl Alzner looks on.

 Add your comments below